xpinux/Project-SABER/01.Parsers/F5LB/README.md

 # **Parser: F5LB**

 ## **Description**
-This parser extracts and normalizes key security events from **Syslog** within Microsoft Sentinel.
-It completly enhances **threat detection and investigation** as it parses through Syslog Table.
+This Kusto Query Language (KQL) parser extracts and normalizes key security events from the Syslog table in Microsoft Sentinel.
+By structuring and enriching raw Syslog data, this parser significantly enhances threat detection, investigation, and correlation across your security environment.

-**Important**: Please provide in the "" the relevant appliance Computer Name of your F5 in order to work
+**Important**: Ensure you replace "" with the correct Computer Name of your F5 device for proper functionality.

 ---